umutbalkan/seismicFeed/README.md

 # seismicFeed
-date/time, coordinates, magnitudes and locations of the recent earthquakes in Turkey.
+is a data scraper.
+Shows date/time, coordinates, magnitudes and locations of the recent earthquakes in Turkey.

 - [x] Harvesting Data